-“I’ve been amazed and moved by the willingness of my interviewees to tell their stories.
+“I've been amazed and moved by the willingness of my interviewees to tell their stories.
 To the person, all did it to help anyone dealing with a similar issue.
-In fact, one of the standard questions I ask people is something like, “What encouragement would you give others dealing with a similar issue?”
+One of the standard questions I ask people is something like, “What encouragement would you give others dealing with a similar issue?”

 For all of them, one common denominator they shared was the feeling of being alone in their problem.
 Isolation kept them from getting the help they needed.
 Whether from embarrassment, shame, stigma, or any of a host of other reasons, they turned inward.

 In most cases, the problem worsened when they did.